 We’ve come up with a list of ethical Twitter alternatives if you’re ready to make the switch, although none come close in size as of yet.
 They could all do with a boost in user numbers, so try and take a friend or two along with you!

-We’d also appreciate any suggestions for further ethical websites or services which could be useful when trying to remove Twitter from your life.
+We’d also appreciate any suggestions for further ethical websites or services for microblogging and interacting with people online which could be useful when trying to remove Twitter from your life.

 This has to be the first ethical alternative on our list.
 Mastodon grew at an incredible rate after its release in 2016, promising to be a friendlier social network compared to what we’re used to.
 It’s open-source and decentralised, and looks a lot like Twitter at first glance.
 Mastodon is split between thousands of websites, each serving its own purpose for a dedicated community.
 They don’t sell any user data, and the character limit is 500 per post, which are called “toots”.